 Intuition vs instincts is a timely topic for me because I have been passively thinking about the two words lately until I did extensive research and decided to come up with this post.

-Intuition is a word used in spirituality, philosophy, and psychology and in our everyday life to describe the ability to understand and know things without consciously thinking about them.
+While instinct is an inborn fixed pattern in animals in response to incitement or stimuli, intuition is a word used in spirituality, philosophy, and psychology and in our everyday lives to describe the ability to understand and know things without consciously thinking about them.

 This means you don’t rely on evidence supported by the five senses to provide you with the information or answer to a situation, even though you can confirm the information with the five senses.